CartagoGit/DockerIonicCover/README.md

 ## Description

-Image for loading a complete workspace to woek with ionic, angular, capacitor, gradle and android.
+Image for loading a complete workspace for ionic, angular, capacitor, gradle and android.

 > This dockerfile use Ubuntu 24.04 and Zsh profile based in cartagodocker/zsh dockerhub image.